Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 Eunie didn't understand, "They're the ones who led us here."

-Then, something caught Sena's eyes, "Oh, hey..."
-It was a man/woman in front, lying by the barrels, looking at them.
-Sena continued, "Doesn't she look similar to the Moebius we fought at Colony 4?"
+Then, something caught Sena's eyes, "Oh, hey...
+Doesn't she look similar to the Moebius we fought at Colony 4?"
+It was a man/woman with his/her back lying on the barrel.

 Riku: "It true...
 Wrinkly prunefaces abound here!"

-Then, there happened to be kids running past them, going in the opposite direction.
-"Manana spy tiny people too!
+Then, some kids rushed past the group from the side, "Manana spy tiny people too!
 Is whole undiscovered race!"

 Noah rejected her hypothesis, "No...
 They must be... humans just like us."

-As they reached the '+' junction, a group approached from the right, and a man in lead called out, "So you're Ouroboros, eh?"
+As they reached the end of that road into a plus ('+') junction, a group approached from the right, and a man in lead called out, "So you're Ouroboros, eh?"

 "Huh?"
-Noah stopped to face him; someone calling out directly to them than whispering for the first time in the City.
-Five person distinguishable but their facial features too difficult for translator to put into words.
-Though one had striking features: brown hair; the others black hair.
-All wore black suit, seemingly Lost Numbers' fighting suit.
+Noah stopped to face the group.
+Five person wearing the same black shirt, probably military.
+Facial features are distinguishable from their difference in eye color, slight difference in height, and hair style; but these are too difficult for the author to put into comparative words.

 Another woman commented, "You've got what, one or two years left?
 Some hope you are."

-That guy whose hair stood out shook his head, "Dunno why Vandham wasted that power on you...
+Two of them had dark skin, but this one talking had blonde hair, "Dunno why Vandham wasted that power on you...
 What was he thinking?"

-Mio was feeling miserable with their comments.
-Taion wasn't giving in the fight, "**Whats your problem?!
+Mio felt miserable.
+Taion, the (only) one whom haven't put down his guard, was ready to put up a fight, "**Whats your problem?!
 Mind your manners!**"

 Monica stepped forward as the mediator, stopped beside the other group, facing the group, "Lemme introduce ya.
 These were our Ouroboros candidates.
 They trained relentlessly to fight against Moebius...
 Each and every one of them.
 That includes Shania there."
-Noah turned to look at Shania to his left, and she turned to face away from them.
+Noah turned to look at Shania to his left, while she turned to face away from them.

 "Candidates?"

-Another guy from the group of 5: "You happy?
+The other dark skin guy with dark hair made a gruff comment, "You happy?
 That you _stole_ Ouroboros from us?"

-The group gasped, but they understood why the sourness and bitterness in their tone.
+The group gasped, but they understood why the sourness and bitterness in their tone.{{footnote: Note: they only understood because they say 'stole' and the word linking to their feelings.
+Read more later and you'll know why they haven't understood the real reason they felt upset.}}

-Monica put an end to the spitting back and forth, "**All right, that's enough.** Whatever the reason, the old man did choose 'em.
+Monica put an end to the heightened atmosphere, "**All right, that's enough.** Whatever the reason, the old man did choose 'em.
 To be fair, they have gone against quite a few Moebius already.
 They're the real thing all right.
 You heard Shania's reports."

 Taion caught the words, "What reports?"